-Note. df=degrees of freedom, χ 2=Chi square, CFI=comparative fit index,
+Note. df=degrees of freedom, χ²=Chi square, CFI=comparative fit index,

 TLI=Tucker-Lewis Index, RMSEA=root mean squared error of approximation

 With the results showing that factor loadings and covariances were invariant across individuals below and above the symptom threshold for depression as well as anxiety, the assumption for latent mean analysis was met.
 Therefore, it was analyzed to determine if the latent means of the HAPA constructs of the trimmed framework were different across individuals below and above the symptom threshold for depression and generalized anxiety.
 To estimate the latent mean differences between groups, the group below the symptom threshold for depression and generalized anxiety operated as a reference group.
 The latent mean was fixed to zero, against which the latent means of the other group were compared.
 The latent mean for the other group, above the symptom threshold for depression and generalized anxiety, was freely estimated.